OUTLINE OF LANGPORT TOWN TRUST

 They must only act in the best interest of the Trust and not for their own private gain, or that of their relatives or friends.
 This is a requirement both of the General Charities Act and, so far as the Langport Town Trust is concerned, is encapsulated in paragraph 40 of the 1888 Trust Deed which states that:

 "No Trustee acting as Clerk, or in any other capacity in respect of the Trust, shall receive any salary or remuneration from the funds of the Trust.
 No Trustee shall for his own benefit, or for the benefit of any other person either directly or indirectly, hold or occupy any land of the Trust or any interest theirin or be engaged in the supply or work or goods at the cost of the Trust."

-At the present time the Clerk to the Trustees, or Administrator, is not a trustee but is employed by the Trust to fulfil that role.
+At the present time the Clerk to the Trustees, or Administrator, is the Town Clerk and is not a trustee but is employed by the Trust to fulfil that role.